Things I Wish I Knew Before Racing in the Kona Ironman World Championships

 You’ll walk through this line of vendors that are all scoping you out.
 There’s literally every vendor there looking at every bike, to see if their part is on your bike.
 Typically, if they find someone using their parts, they throw out more products to them as a reward or something.
 Quintana Roo was giving out free wetsuits to anyone riding their frames.
 It was crazy.

 You then go through this line of photographers – like 50 of them – that are each taking photos of your bike.
 Later the magazines publish how many people are using each pair of cranks, tires, etc.

 Upon actually entering the transition area, you’re assigned a handler to guide you through everything.
 Things like where to hang your gear bags, how to run through transition, and finally where to put your bike.

-They don’t use typical racks, but use wooden bike slots that your rear wheel fits into.
+They don’t use typical racks but use bike slots that your rear wheel fits into similar to ITU races.
 The handler will stay with you the entire time and answer any questions you might have.
 They don’t want anyone’s race ruined by not knowing something.

 Race Day at The Ironman World Championships